tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

 #### 1. Mean Functions

-The choice of mena function is highly dependent on the user and his/her knowledge about the data at hand.
+The choice of mean function is highly dependent on the user and his/her knowledge about the data at hand.
 This leads to a design choice of the base class that makes it convenient for the user to flexibly create new mean functions of his/her choice.
 Such a base class is shown below:

 ```python
 class Mean: